ansys/pyhps/examples/python_uv/README.md

 use the `--offline` flag with many UV commands.

 # Running the example
-To run the example, execute the `project_setup.py` script, for example via `poetry run python project_setup.py`.
+To run the example, execute the `project_setup.py` script, for example via `uv run project_setup.py`.
 This will setup a project with a number of jobs, and each job will generate a `plot.png` file.